ev3dev/ev3dev.github.io/docs/getting-started.md

 ## Step 5: Set up a network connection

-There are lots of choices here.
-Choose the connection option that best suits you and your available devices.
+Click on the button below to visit our networking page.
+There are lots of choices here; choose the connection option that best suits you and your available hardware.

 {% include icon.html type="info" %}
 For Raspberry Pi with no display, you must use the wired Ethernet port